ademisler/toolary.github.io/docs/PRIVACY_POLICY.md

 ## Data Retention

-- **Sync Storage**: Favorites, hidden tools, and sticky notes sync across your Chrome profiles
-- **Local Storage**: All other data remains on your device until manually cleared
+- **Local Storage**: All data remains on your device until manually cleared
-- **AI History**: Stored locally until you clear it through settings
+- **No Sync Storage**: Toolary does not use Chrome's sync storage - all data is stored locally
 - **Copy History**: Automatically limited to 50 items per domain
 - **Tool Usage**: Stored locally for sorting purposes
+- **AI Interactions**: Not stored - each request is processed independently

 ## Updates